audrey-onfroy/organize_html/README.md

     * `style.css`: for the `index.html` page to look beautiful
     * `functions.js`: JavaScript function to make the `index.html` page dynamic

-* `copy_tree.sh`: bash **executable** file to copy all the html pages into another directory, while respecting the directory tree.
+* `copy_tree.sh`: bash **executable** file to copy all and only the html (or more!) pages into another directory, while respecting the directory tree.
 Very useful to share with other people.

 ## Usage of `make_index.sh`